Mrkebubun/coinkite-real-time-invoice/README.md

 Other features:

-- Support all fiat currencies from Coinkite, plus all cryptos.
+- Support all fiat _currencies rates_ from Coinkite, plus all cryptos.
 - QR codes rendered directly into the page's HTML as SVG objects (faster, resolution independent).
 - Bootstrap v3 for responsive design: works on iPhones and desktops.
 - Demonstrates the Coinkite python API library (`ckapi`) on GAE.